vijaykrishnamurthy-sport/Vijay/_pages/consulting.md

 *Management Consultant*
 **Catalyst Management Services**
-Worked as a Consultant to design the project management framework for portfolio managers working in the social sector.
+Worked as a Consultant to design the project management framework for portfolio managers in the social sector.